afry/energy-trading-simulator/README.md

 and the source repo:

 https://github.com/aliavni/awesome-data-explorer

+### Run simulation without GUI

+From the root of the repository, run the main file:

+        python main.py

+This will populate the results folder with outputs.
+In addition, a [log file](logfiles/trading-platform-poc.log) is generated and stored in the "logfiles" directory.

 ### As a Docker container
 Install Docker (verify installation by running "docker run hello-world").
 Navigate to the root of the trading